 You probably aren’t the first security company a property manager has worked with.
 The past experiences of your clients are super valuable for researching what your competitors are doing right (and what drove your client away in the first place).

-Always ask your new clients about their previous security provider.
-How often did they file reports and what methods did they use?
+- How often did they file reports and what methods did they use?

-Most companies don’t take a step back and ask their customer what drives them up the wall.
+Most companies don’t take a step back and ask their customers what drives them up the wall.
 And while you get an idea of what you can do better, you’re also getting a peek into industry practices and pitfalls.

 7. Ask new hires.

 Your new hires are also a source of valuable information on behind-the-scenes operations at competing firms.
-When you hire people who are coming from your competitors, you get an on-the-ground view into their operations.
+When you hire people who previously worked for your competitors, you get an on-the-ground view into their operations.